-- Problem Summary - Curse of dimensionality/Feature relevance and correlation - Usually, no clusters in the full dimensional space - Often, clusters are hidden in subspaces of the data, i.e. only a subset of features is relevant for the clustering - E.g. a gene plays a certain role in a subset of experimental conditions - Local feature relevance/correlation - For each cluster, a different subset of features or a different correlation of features may be relevant - E.g. different genes are responsible for different phenotypes - Overlapping clusters - Clusters may overlap, i.e. an object may be clustered differently in varying subspaces (e.g. a gene may play different functional roles depending on the environment) - E.g. a gene plays different functional roles depending on the environment
+- Problem Summary - Curse of dimensionality/Feature relevance and correlation - Usually, no clusters in the full dimensional space - Often, clusters are hidden in subspaces of the data, i.e. only a subset of features is relevant for the clustering - E.g. a gene plays a certain role in a subset of experimental conditions - Local feature relevance/correlation - For each cluster, a different subset of features or a different correlation of features may be relevant - E.g. different genes are responsible for different phenotypes - Overlapping clusters - Clusters may overlap, i.e. an object may be clustered differently in varying subspaces - E.g. a gene plays different functional roles depending on the environment